 Serve Your Sentence

 Like regular jail, you can't get out early for good behavior.
 You'll have to wait it out until your time is up.
 In the meantime, try not to get too frustrated.
 There are plenty of other things to do on the internet.

 You can submit an appeal if you think you've been unjustly jailed.
 Facebook will review your case and decide whether to let you out early.
 However, appeals are often unsuccessful, so don't get your hopes too high.

-A Facebook appeal petitions Facebook to review your sentence.
+The appeal Facebook jail process requires you to contact Facebook to review your sentence.
 You can submit one by clicking on the "this is a mistake" icon.
 After your request has been reviewed, you will receive an email notification.

 Create New Account

 If all else fails, you can always create a new Facebook account.
 Just be careful not to run afoul of the Facebook terms of service again, or you'll end up back in jail faster than you can say "Mark Zuckerberg."
 And maybe this time, try not to do whatever got you banned in the first place.